markokajzer/discord-soundbot/README.md

 + Run the bot with `yarn start`.

 Need more details?
 You can find more detailed installation guides for [Unix](../../wiki/Unix) (including your Raspberry Pi), [macOS](../../wiki/macOS), and [Windows](../../wiki/Windows).

-#### Building/Running via Docker

-+ Make sure to have Docker installed.
-+ Clone the repo and run `docker-compose build` inside the folder.
-+ If you do not already have one, create an empty `db.json` file.
-+ Afterwards start the bot via `docker-compose up`.
-+ To run the container in the background use `docker-compose up -d`.

 #### Using npm